-- Items that should be submitted for a purchase requisition include, but are not limited to, official fees, logoed uniform/travel/practice apparel, bus rentals, media guides, rental facilities and equipment orders. - A purchase requisition will not be approved if there are not adequate funds available to cover the expense. - Once the coach or administrator has worked with an approved vendor to create an order, verify official fees or confirm facility rental agreements, a quote should be obtained from the vendor and be passed along to the Assistant Athletic Director Business Operations or Athletic Business Manager so they can create a purchase requisition according to the University Policy and Procedures.
-All requests should be submitted to the Assistant Athletic Director Business Operations or Athletic Business Manager before an order is placed and well in advance of the delivery date needed so paperwork can be processed. - A quote must include: the vendor's name, address, phone number and email; a complete description of the materials or services desired (i.e.: model numbers, sizes, colors); quantity of items, price per item and the total amount due.
-Any new vendor to the University must also have a W9 Form attached. - Once a purchase requisition is completed and approved by the Business Office, coaches or staff must tell the Business Office when all items have been received so they may complete receipt of the requisition and the University Accounts Payable Department can pay the vendor. - Coaches should turn in all invoices to the Director of Finance/Athletics or Athletic Business Manager.
+- Items that should be submitted for a purchase requisition include, but are not limited to, official fees, logoed uniform/travel/practice apparel, bus rentals, media guides, rental facilities and equipment orders over \$1,000.00. - A purchase requisition will not be approved if there are not adequate funds available to cover the expense. - Once the coach or administrator has worked with an approved vendor to create an order, verify official fees or confirm facility rental agreements, a quote should be obtained from the vendor and be passed along to the Director of Finance/Athletics and/or Athletic Business Manager so they can create a purchase requisition according to University Policy and Procedures using Oracle iProcurement.
+All requests should be submitted to the Director of Finance/Athletics and/or Athletic Business Manager before an order is received and well in advance of the delivery date needed so paperwork can be processed. - A quote must include: the vendor's name, address, phone number and email; a complete description of the materials or services desired (i.e.: model numbers, sizes, colors); quantity of items, price per item and the total amount due. - Once a purchase requisition is completed and approved by the Business Office, coaches or staff must tell the Business Office when all items have been received so they may complete receipt of the requisition in Oracle iProcurement and University Accounting can pay the vendor. - Coaches should turn in all invoices to the Director of Finance/Athletics or Athletic Business Manager.
 It is the responsibility of the Business Office, in conjunction with the ERAU Accounts Payable department, to make sure invoices are paid by the terms listed and applied to corresponding purchase orders if applicable.
 Disputes or discrepancies should be addressed immediately.